 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-Although both rolled and steel cut oats are equal in nutrition, porridge made from steel cut oats has a particularly toothsome, hearty texture.
+Although both rolled oats and steel cut oats are equal in nutrition, porridge made from steel cut oats has a particularly toothsome, hearty texture.

 It’s mighty fine eating, especially (1) when drizzled with maple syrup and scattered with berries, and (2) it’s freezing cold outside.